taylor-training/proxmox/server/README.md

 ## Install on HX90 Mini PC

+The Minisform HX90 has an issue with Proxmox 7.1 if installed directly.
+Instead, follow these steps:

 * Download Proxmox 7.0 ISO
 * Burn to USB Key or use Vintoy
 * Boot into USB Key (make sure BIOS will boot to USB)